test-room-7/grunt-amo-upload/README.md

 grunt.initConfig({
 	amo_upload: {
-		issuer: 'Your AMO issuer',
+		issuer: 'Your JWT issuer',
-		secret: 'Your AMO secret',
+		secret: 'Your JWT secret',
 		id: 'Your extension ID',
 		version: 'Version to upload',
 		src: 'path/to/zip/file',
 	}
 });
 ```

+You can get JWT issuer and JWT secret for your account [here][AmoApiKey].

 ## License